gunitinug/vlsmc/README.md

 This script is, of course, to be run inside bash.
 You also need bc and jq.

+If you could help me fixing errors and to improve speed you are welcome.

 # Disclaimer
 This project is for learning purposes only.
 It should not be used for a serious usage.
 But I am committed to improving/fixing issues that remain.